 top of page

 The last thing an executive needs in today's demanding workplace is someone or something telling them what they already know.
 The higher you move within any organization, the less objective the feedback you tend to receive; however, it becomes more critical personally and professionally.
 The better the quality of the feedback you receive, the better the decisions you can make.
-Executive coaching combined with executive assessments provides deep insights into areas that with attention lead to enhanced potential.
-According to outcome-based research, a coach's timely and appropriate use of executive assessment leads to improved personal and organizational outcomes.
+Evidence suggests that executive coaching combined with assessment provides deep insights into areas that, with attention, lead to improved personal and organizational outcomes.
+Are you getting the feedback you really need?

-As in the medical analogy, executive assessments come in various formats, providing subjective and objective feedback.
-Executive assessments have different degrees of sophistication, requiring different qualifications, certifications, or degrees for interpretation, like the difference between a thermometer and magnetic resonance imaging (MRI).
-Also, a battery of assessments can take more time to complete and reveal more insightful information than any single assessment alone.
+As in the medical analogy, executive assessments come in various formats and provide subjective and objective feedback.
+They have different degrees of sophistication and require other qualifications, certifications, or degrees of interpretation, like the difference between a thermometer and magnetic resonance imaging (MRI).
+Also, many assessments combined can take longer to complete and reveal more insightful information than any single assessment alone.

 Types of Executive Assessments